V1ZROY/odin-recipes/README.md

 # odin-recipes
 HTML and CSS practice website

+To do:
+change id to class for styling fix weird pattern on index page

 In this project I have practiced using Git. git clone SSH-URL; to pull from github repository.